18 October 2022Share

 “I knew I wanted to do something in healthcare, to help people and to be challenged, and I guess the thing that brought me into paramedicine was that little bit of an adrenaline rush it has,” he said.

 In addition to his study, Stephen worked part-time for ACU’s Student Veteran Services, and volunteered at Emmanuel City Mission, a homeless shelter that caters to up to 100 homeless people in a day.

 Another graduating student veteran and reservist, Jai Hoffman (Bachelor of High Performance Sport), was recognised for managing the well-being of soldiers in his unit, implementing various health programs that provide therapeutic value to soldiers, and volunteering with Surf Lifesaving Queensland.

-Returning to study has its challenges for ex-soldiers who can battle loss of identity in addition to the physical and mental scars levied by years of military service.
+Returning to study has its challenges for ex-soldiers who can battle loss of identity and purpose in addition to the physical and mental scars levied by years of military service.

 ACU’s Student Veteran Services programs help remove obstacles to study and empower veterans’ success by providing admission pathways and a support network to ease their transition to civilian life.

 Damien de Pyle (Bachelor of Arts), Ryan Shaw (Bachelor of Busines (Admin)